 SMR leverages the difference in the width of the disk's write head and read head to squeeze more tracks into the same area than CMR.
-In CMR, tracks have the width of the write head even though they are read with a narrow read head, as seen in Figure 4(a).
-In SMR, however, the tracks are written on top of each other, leaving just enough space for the read head to distinguish them, increasing track density, as seen in Figure 4(b).
+In CMR, tracks have the width of the write head even though they are read with a narrow read head, as seen in Figure 4 (a).
+In SMR, however, the tracks are written on top of each other, leaving just enough space for the read head to distinguish them, increasing track density, as seen in Figure 4 (b).
 Unlike CMR, however, overlapping writes cause the sector updates to corrupt data in adjacent tracks.
 Therefore, the surface of an SMR disk is divided into bands that are collections of narrow tracks divided by wide tracks called guard regions, as seen in Figure 4(c).
 A band in an SMR disk represents a unit that can be safely overwritten sequentially, beginning at the first track and ending at the last.
-A write to any sector in a band3 will require read-modify-write (RMW) of all the tracks forming the band.
+A write to any sector in a band-except to sectors in the last track of the band-will require read-modify-write (RMW) of all the tracks forming the band.